Meet the people putting the power of shared purpose and collective wisdom to work.

 - Confidence that their future projections are supported by facts, not anecdotes

-- Flexibility for personal preferences and opinions, for clients and advisors alike, can still be modeled into wealth planning projections alongside evidence-based plans
+- Flexibility for personal preferences and opinions, for clients and advisors alike, can still be modeled into wealth planning projections alongside evidence-driven plans

 - Consistency will permeate across default perspectives, without diminishing the deeply personalized needs, wants and wishes incorporated into every client’s life plan